bkunyiha/blockchain/book-draft/ci/docker-compose/01-Introduction.md

   docker compose -f docker-compose.webserver.yml up -d
   ```

+  Note: this file also starts a `redis` service for rate limiting.

 **Note:** These alternative files are **NOT automatically called**.
 They're manual alternatives you can use with the `-f` flag if you want to run only miners or only webservers separately.
 The main `docker-compose.yml` is recommended for most use cases as it supports scaling both services together.

 ### Port Assignments